Group B streptococcal infection: Laboratory identification of Group B streptococcus

-As mentioned, S. agalactiae is a Gram-positive coccus with a tendency to form chains, beta-haemolytic, catalase-negative, and facultative anaerobe (anaerobic organism).
+S. agalactiae is a Gram-positive coccus with a tendency to form chains, beta-haemolytic, catalase-negative, and facultative anaerobe (anaerobic organism).
 GBS grows readily on blood agar plates as microbial colonies surrounded by a narrow zone of β-haemolysis.

-GBS is characterized by the presence in the cell wall of the group B antigen of the Lancefield classification (Lancefield grouping) that can be detected directly in intact bacteria using latex agglutination tests.
+The presence of the group B antigen of the Lancefield classification (Lancefield grouping) in the cell wall, which can be detected directly in intact bacteria using latex agglutination tests characterizes GBS.

 The CAMP test is also another important test for the identification of GBS.
-The CAMP factor acts synergistically with the staphylococcal β-haemolysin inducing enhanced haemolysis of sheep or bovine erythrocytes.
+The CAMP factor acts synergistically with the staphylococcal β-haemolysin, inducing enhanced haemolysis of sheep or bovine erythrocytes.

 GBS is also able to hydrolyze hippurate, and this test can also be used to identify GBS.

-Hemolytic GBS strains, when cultivated on granada medium after 24-48h at 35-37 °C, produce (granadaene) and develop as orange-brick or red colonies that allow its straightforward and unequivocal identification.
+Hemolytic GBS strains, when cultivated on granada medium after 24- 48 h at 35-37 °C, produce (granadaene) and develop as orange-brick or red colonies that allow their straightforward and unequivocal identification.